bitmaelum/bitmaelum-suite/docs/status.md

  - [X] Compose email, and uploading to the mail-server through bm-client
  - [X] Read email through utility
  - [X] Setting status flags on the mail-server (@todo: do we want this on the server, and if so, unencrypted?)
+ - [X] Send email that is uploaded to the mail-server to an actual destination mail-server (or itself)

 ## Next up in our todo

- - [ ] Send email that is uploaded to the mail-server to an actual destination mail-server (or itself)
+ - [ ] Deal with organisations
  - [ ] Read messages in your mailboxes from bm-client